scottbarnesg/smart-sec-cam/README.md

 NOTE: These instructions assume you are deploying to a Debian-based OS.

-0. Install the `python3-opencv` package and dependencies: `sudo apt-get install python3-opencv libatlas-base-dev`
+1. Install the `python3-opencv` package and dependencies: `sudo apt-get install python3-opencv libatlas-base-dev`
-1. Clone this repository
+2. Clone this repository
-2. Install the package: `cd backend && python3 -m pip install .[streamer]`.
+3. Install the package: `cd backend && python3 -m pip install .[streamer]`.
 If you are using the Raspberry Pi camera module, run `cd backend && python3 -m pip install .[streamer,picam]`.
-3. Update `--server_url` in `run.sh` to point at the host you deployed the server to.
+4. Update `--server_url` in `run.sh` to point at the host you deployed the server to.
+5. You can install the camera software as a systemd service or run it manually.
+Either:
+   1. Run the script to create the camera systemd service: `cd scripts && ./create-streamer-service.sh`
+   2. Run the camera manually: `./run.sh`.
-4. In the Web UI, you should see live video from that camera.
+6. In the Web UI, you should see live video from that camera.